Squish for VNC Tutorials

 - If you want to relax the image search parameters for that particular statement, you can click Adjust Search Parameters.

 - If you want to apply a default tolerant image search for your test suite based on how closely the current actual matches the expected, click Attempt to fix image search errors automatically followed by Change Defaults.

-Default tolerance levels for the test suite can later be seen/set from Test Suite Settings - Image Search tab.
+You can view or set default tolerance levels for the test suite in Test Suite Settings > Image Search.